ojewumiade/diamond-repo/README.md

 # diamond-repo
-This is where we store all our codes
+This is where we store and share all our Java automation codes